replicatedhq/troubleshoot.sh/docs/source/collect/run-pod.md

              - my-image-pull-secret
 ```

-- To let Troubleshoot create an ImagePullSecret for the run collector to pull the image:
+The ImagePullSecret field at the collector level accepts the following parameters:
   - ##### `name` (optional)
   - ##### `data`
       - ###### `.dockerconfigjson` (required)
       A string containing a valid base64-encoded docker config.json file.
   - ##### `type` (required)
     A string indicating that the secret is of type "kubernetes.io/dockerconfigjson".

+To let Troubleshoot create an ImagePullSecret for the run collector to pull the image:
 ```yaml
 imagePullSecret:
   name: mysecret